AlixWang/FE-Daily/english-learning/daily-dictation-101-200.md

 # 2024-10-03
 Fortunately, you can flik a switch which diverts the train down a folk in that track away from those five people, but at a price question should you flik the switch.

++ sympathey // 同情
++ empathy // 同理心

+# 2024-10-04
+Well I'd pay off my bills and retire, just like everybody else.

+# 2024-10-05
+Well, this is it, we're down south, Willie, How does it fell to be back in the land of Cotton?

+Tennessee anin't bad, but she ain't a pretty piece like old home, Mississippi.